Chidinma-Polycarp/Customer-Segmentation/README.md

  - **Demographic Segmentation**
 The customers where segmented based on their regions and then analyzed.
 There are four regions used in this analysis.

-      **EAST REGION**: This is the top performing region by revenue.
-There was no record of subscription cancellation in this region which showed that the customers where satisfied with the service in this region.
-The subscription type for all the customers in this region was Basic.
-This shows that the basic subscription package is the best performing package.
+      **EAST REGION**
+     - Segment Size: 50% of total customer size

+     - Preferred Subscription type: Basic

+     - Churn Rate: 0%

+     - Average Revenue Per User:  ₦1,998

+     - Revenue Generated:  ₦16,958,763 (25.1%)

+     - Summary: This is the top performing region by revenue.

+      **SOUTH REGION**

+     - Segment Size: 25% of total customer size

+     - Preferred Subscription type: Premium

+     - Churn Rate: 59.96%

+     - Average Revenue Per User:  ₦2,001

+     - Revenue Generated:  ₦16,899,064 (25.0%)

-      **SOUTH REGION**: This is the top 2 region by revenue generated.
-This region has a churn rate of **60%**.
-100% of the customers used the premium subscription package.
+     - Summary: This is the top 2 region by revenue generated.
 In the second quarter of 2023, revenue dropped by 1.4% but by the fourth quarter it had increased by 1.1%.

+      **WEST REGION**

+     - Segment Size: 25% of total customer size

+     - Preferred Subscription type: Standard

+     - Churn Rate: 59.90%

+     - Average Revenue Per User:  ₦2,003

+     - Revenue Generated:  ₦16,864,376 (25.0%)

-      **WEST REGION**: Average Revenue Per User (ARPU) is 2,003 which is even higher than that of the customers in the East (1,998).
-Although the average customer spent more on his subscription, revenue was low because the churn rate was also **60%**.
-The high ARPU can also be explained because all the customers opted for the Premium subscription type.
+     - Summary: Although the average customer spent more on his subscription, revenue was low because the churn rate was also **60%**.
 From the revenue trend, we can see a steady increase in revenue throughout the quarters.

+      **NORTH REGION**

+     - Segment Size: 25% of total customer size

+     - Preferred Subscription type: Basic

+     - Churn Rate: 60.09%

+     - Average Revenue Per User:  ₦1,994

+     - Revenue Generated:  ₦16,817,972 (24.9%)

-      **NORTH REGION**: This is the least performing region.
-ARPU is 1,994 and the most popular package is the basic package.
+     - Summary:  This is the least performing region by revenue.
+It has the highest churn rate.

  - **Behavioral Segmentation**
 A revenue tier was created was created in other to analyze customer behaviour.

 **LOW - VALUE CUSTOMERS**
-- Revenue range: 0 - 1,500
+  - Revenue range:  ₦0 -  ₦1,500

-- Characteristics: ARPU is 1,248;
+  - Characteristics: ARPU is  ₦1,248;

   - Segment Size: 25% of the total customers.

   - Revenue Contribution: 16% of total Revenue

 **MEDIUM - VALUE CUSTOMERS**:

-- Revenue range: 1,501 - 2,500
+  - Revenue range:  ₦1,501 -  ₦2,500

-- Characteristics: ARPU is 2,001;
+  - Characteristics: ARPU is  ₦2,001;

   - Segment Size: 50% of the total customers.

   - Revenue Contribution: 50% of total Revenue

 **HIGH - VALUE CUSTOMERS**

-- Revenue range: Above 2,500
+  - Revenue range: Above  ₦2,500

-- Characteristics: ARPU is 2,751;
+  - Characteristics: ARPU is  ₦2,751;

   - Segment Size: 25% of the total customers.

   - Revenue Contribution: 34% of total Revenue

+### REVENUE TREND
+---

+The revenue trend analysis for the dataset revealed a mixed icture, with both increases and decreases in revenue across the different quarters.
+November 2023 was a record-breaking month for revenue, with the highest earings for the three years.
+The medium Value Customers drove significant revenue growth, indicating the need for affordable subscription packages.

+- **Revenue Highlight**
+  - Total Revenue:  ₦67,540,175

+  - Average Revenue Per User:  ₦1,999

 ### INSIGHTS AND RECOMMENDATION
 ---